 On Saturday, Minnesota Gov. Tim Walz condemned the immigration crackdown to a roaring crowd in St. Paul, saying the people of his state “will never forget what they did here.”

-The governor then introduced Bruce Springsteen on stage to perform, who has been an ardent critic of both Trump and the immigration crackdown.
-Springsteen wrote and released a song “Streets of Minneapolis,” about the enforcement operation in January.
+The governor then introduced Bruce Springsteen to perform at the rally.
+Springsteen has been an ardent critic of both Trump and the immigration crackdown, releasing the song “Streets of Minneapolis” about the enforcement operation in January.

 Reed and Amy Sorensen were among the thousands of protesters in St. Paul.
 The couple said they were demonstrating with their family in response to the war in Iran, the immigration crackdown and what Reed Sorensen described as a “lack of prosecution” after the release of the Epstein files.